gpbl/react-day-picker/website/docs/api/functions/getnavigation.md

 ▸ **getNavigation**(`props`: [*DayPickerProps*](../interfaces/daypickerprops.md)): [*NavigationMonths*](../types/navigationmonths.md)

-Return the next and the previous months for the navigation component, according to the DayPicker props.
+Return the next and the previous months, according to the DayPicker props.

 #### Parameters: